 The Day Before

 The day before the race is your last chance to take care of all the things you need to do but have been putting off, or couldn't get to on your recovery day.
-For me, this day is normally Friday, but if you're only racing on Sunday, Saturday might be the day you dedicate to making sure all is in order.
+For many, this day is normally Friday, but if you're only racing on Sunday, Saturday might be the day you dedicate to making sure all is in order, and gives you more time to do it if you have the day off from work.

-The night before the race is the opportunity to do anything that you can to make more time for yourself on race day.
-So, buy or make your recovery foods and lunch supplies, fill your bottles and put them in the refrigerator, and make sure the car has a full tank of gas.
+The day before the race is the opportunity to do anything you can to make more time for yourself on race day.
+Buy or make your recovery foods and lunch supplies, fill your bottles and put them in the refrigerator, and make sure the car has a full tank of gas.
 If your laundry's done, pack your bag and leave it next to the door.
 And of course, get to sleep at a reasonable hour, which you should be able to do if you planned your day well and followed your schedule.

 The Morning Of